RikkuX491/EAST-SE-012924-Phase-2/README.md

-# Lecture # 2 - State & Events
+# Lecture # 3 - Information Flow
 ## SWBAT
-- [ ] Explain the importance of state
+- [ ] Define the term “lifting state”
-- [ ] Explain the difference between state and props
+- [ ] Recognize the pattern for changing state in a parent component from a child component
-- [ ] Observe how to use the useState hook
-- [ ] Observe how to use DOM events in React
+- [ ] Explain the role that callback functions play in changing parent state

 ## Setup
 Please make sure that you are inside the folder for this repository which contains the `package.json` file before following these instructions for setup: